Welcome from USDA Rural Development State Director Paco Valentin

 USDA Rural Development has many authorities at its disposal to literally build a small rural town from the ground up.
 There are few, if any, other agencies in the Federal government that have such authorities.
 While we will continue to deliver our core programs through housing, business, essential community facilities and utilities, you will see special emphasis on broadband development, renewable energy, community based food markets and on adding value to our agricultural producer commodities.

-Fiscal Year 2010 was a pivotal year for USDA Rural Development.
-Over 2.1 billion dollars was invested in rural Texas communities during the economic downturn in an effort to save and create jobs while placing special emphasis on broadband deployment, renewable energy, energy efficiency and value-added programs that will benefit our agriculture producers.
+Fiscal Year 2013 was a pivotal year for USDA Rural Development.
+Over 1.8 billion dollars was invested in rural Texas communities in an effort to save and create jobs while placing special emphasis on broadband deployment, renewable energy, energy efficiency and value-added programs that will benefit our agriculture producers.
 These initiatives will result in further job creation in our Texas communities through manufacturing and processing and will allow rural businesses to grow and develop viable technologies that will lead us further into the 21st century.
-Over $500 million of this investment was through the American Recovery and Reinvestment Act.
 Rural Development is increasing economic opportunities today so individuals and communities will have a better quality of life tomorrow.

 You can be assured Texas USDA Rural Development through its 25 field offices stands ready to meet the challenges before us, especially during these uncertain economic times as we move further into the 21st century, to help create and retain jobs and promote economic growth in this great state.